Everything Bully Breeds and

 As Animal Farm Foundation writes, “Public and private policies that ban or restrict dog ownership based on a dog’s known breed or appearance have a deep impact on individuals and on society at large.
 What is often misguidingly called ‘canine discrimination’ is not about dogs at all.
 "All breed-specific policies and laws can be traced to racism, classism, and ableism.”

-As we work to fight inequity and barriers to create more diverse and inclusive animal welfare organizations, we must consider how our narratives about pit bulls have enabled thinly-veiled racist and classist discourse and practice in animal welfare to continue mostly unchecked.
+As we work to fight inequity and barriers to create more diverse and inclusive animal welfare organizations, we must consider how our narratives about pit bulls have enabled thinly-veiled racist and classist discourse in animal welfare to continue mostly unchecked.

 3. The system itself is causing behavior issues that can make pit bulls unwanted.